antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 ::

-    vessel_mesh : A digital enviroment file with added vessel specific simulations. route_config : A configuration file detailing optimisation parameters to be used when route planning.
+    vessel_mesh : A digital environment file with added vessel specific simulations. route_config : A configuration file detailing optimisation parameters to be used when route planning.
     waypoints: A .csv file containing waypoints to be travelled between.

 The format for the required *<route_config.json>* file can be found in the :ref:`configuration - route planning` section of the documentation.
 The required *<vessel_mesh.json>* file can be generated using the :ref:`add_vehicle` command shown above.
-The format for the requried *<waypoints.csv>* file is as follows:
+The format for the required *<waypoints.csv>* file is as follows:

 As table: